sirixdb/sirixdb.github.io/transactional-cursor-api.md

 First, we have to open the resource again.

-### Open a read-write transaction in an XML database
+### Open a Read-Write Transaction in an XML Database

 To open a resource in an XML database we use:
 ```java